 MISSION STATEMENT

-"Promote cohesiveness and well-being in the lives of the African Americans community by celebrating their art, culture and history;
+"Promote cohesiveness and well-being in the African Americans community by celebrating their art, culture and history.

-Engage the community at-large; Support social justice solutions; Build a new generation of leaders as community stakeholders."
+Engage the community at-large, support social justice solutions, and build a new generation of leaders as community stakeholders."

 ABOUT CELEBRATING JUNETEENTH

-The significance and celebration of Juneteenth carries a lot of weight for African Americans: Emancipation from chattel slavery, but never forgetting the nightmare; The journey of our ancestors; Our resilience as a people for what we had to endure because of the systemic legacy of slavery and in spite of the obstacles that were placed before us; Our unique culture, made in America, but rich with our African heritage; The contributions we have made to the fabric of America, notwithstanding our humble beginnings; And our continued commitment to equal justice under the law for all citizens.
+The significance and celebration of Juneteenth carries a lot of weight for African Americans.
+We celebrate the emancipation from chattel slavery but will never forget the nightmare, the journey of our ancestors, our resilience as a people in the face of what we had to endure due to systemic legacy of slavery.
+In spite of the innumerable obstacles that were placed before us, our unique culture made in America remains rich with our African heritage.
+The contributions we have made to the fabric of America are undeniable as well as our continued commitment to equal justice for all under the law.

-No doubt the founders of the first celebrated Juneteenth in Galveston, TX echoed the desire to simply celebrate our journey.
+Undoubtedly, the founders of the first Juneteenth organized in Galveston, TX, echoed the desire to simply celebrate our liberation.
 We do not know the names of the Galveston Juneteenth committee, but in 1865 they established the beginning of a national legacy and a national holiday!

 The Berkeley Juneteenth Festival is a demonstrated example of “Belonging”: